mariadb-corporation/MaxScale/Documentation/Tutorials/MariaDB-Replication-Read-Write-Splitting-Tutorial.md

 ```

 A listener must also define the protocol module it will use for the incoming
-network protocol, currently this should be the `MariaDBClient` protocol for all
+network protocol, currently this must be the `MariaDBClient` protocol for all
 database listeners.
-The listener may then supply a network port to listen on
+The listener must also supply the network port to listen on.
-and/or a socket within the file system.

 ```
 [Splitter Listener]